-- Parent(s) disqualified for failure to report that child is or will be absent from the home for more than 30 days. - An individual who meets all of the following requirements does not cause a 25% reduction in benefits: - Between the ages of 18 and 22; and - Unmarried; and - Is a blood-related, adoptive, or step-sibling of a WV WORKS child who lives in the same home.
+- Parent(s) disqualified for failure to report that child is or will be absent from the home for more than 30 days. - An individual who meets all of the following requirements does not cause a 25% reduction in benefits: - Age 18 through 21; and - Unmarried; and - Is a blood-related, adoptive, or step-sibling of a WV WORKS child who lives in the same home.